Nii Otu Nartey: CEO of Korle-Bu Hospital

 In January 2012, media outlet, myjoyonline reported on a rift between the hospital board and the Nartey-led management.
 Hospital's workers followed up with a demand for his removal by the country's president citing corruption as their reason.
 The next month, Nartey objected to a proposal made by the health minister, Alban Bagbin for a dissolution of the hospital's board.

 In March 2012, Nartey made comments suggesting that the hospital should be subjected to private control to raise money and for efficient operation.
 In April and May 2012, workers of the hospital again demanded his removal by the country's president citing their reasons as corruption and his call on privatisation of the hospital.

 In September 2012, Nartey decision to break into the hospital's pharmacy in order to dispense drugs to patients under emergency met with criticism from the pharmacists association, whose members were on strike, as being illegal.

 On 17 December 2012, Nartey announced his retirement from Korle-Bu revealing that the hospital board had appointed the hospital's Director of Medical Affairs, Afua Hesse, to succeed him.
 He went on a leave the next month and his retirement took effect from May 2013.

-Nartey received GHç 92,667 cedis as a retirement package sum at the end of his 5 year service at the hospital.